makrai/notes/tsvetkov14-metaphor-detect-cross-ling-transfer.md

 * performance of the three feature categories and their combinations
   * accuracy in the 10-fold cross validation
-* performance over previous state-of-the-art results
+* performance over previous SOTA results
   * SVO task, the cross-validation accuracy is about 10% better than that of Tsvetkov+ (2013)
   * AN task, the cross validation accuracy is better by 8% than Turney+ (2011)